Jonathan Gledhill: Ordained ministry

 Gledhill was curate at All Saints', Marple, (Diocese of Chester) from 1975 to 1978 and from 1978 to 1983 was priest in charge of St George's Folkestone.
 From 1983 to 1996 he was Vicar at St Mary Bredin, Canterbury and a tutor at the Canterbury School of Ministry.
 From 1988 to 1994 he was also the Rural Dean at Canterbury and from 1992 to 1996 an honorary canon of Canterbury Cathedral.

 From 1995 to 1998, Gledhill was a member of the General Synod.
 From 1996 to 2003 he was the suffragan Bishop of Southampton.
 From 1997 he chaired the Anglican-Old Catholic International Co-ordinating Council and was chairman of the Governing Body of the National College of Evangelists.

 Gledhill was the 98th Bishop of Lichfield.
 He was enthroned in Lichfield Cathedral on 15 November 2003 and he retired on 30 September 2015.
 Following his retirement he moved back to Canterbury where he lived and had permission to officiate in its Diocese.

 Gledhill published Leading a Local Church in the Age of the Spirit.

 Personal life

-Gledhill's wife Jane, was a university lecturer and lay reader; they had one daughter and one son.
+Gledhill's wife was a university lecturer and lay reader; they had one daughter and one son.
+He also had grandchildren.

 He announced he had Parkinson's disease, shortly before his retirement from ministry in 2015.
 Gledhill died on 1 November 2021, at the age of 72.